akeneo/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

 - ...

 Of course, at some point, you'll need a `if/else` to branch the (de)activation of your feature.
 But the idea here is to bury it far from your business code.

-## Part about what we can do when flagging?

-TODO: for instance:
-- 403 forbidden routes
-- ...